Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 1. Log in to your Heroku account
 2. Choose the project you want to deploy
 3. Go to the settings tab and at the domains section, you find the link to deploy your project
-4. Copy your app link and paste it in your browser or push the link to direct come toyour project
+4. Copy your app link and paste it in your browser or push the link to direct come to your project

 ### __Forking the GitHub Repository__
 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...